Dominique Jones: Professional career

-He was selected by the Memphis Grizzlies with the 25th overall pick in the 2010 NBA Draft.
+He was selected by the Memphis Grizzlies with the 25th overall pick in the 2010 NBA draft.
 The Grizzlies traded his rights to the Dallas Mavericks for cash considerations, reported to be around $3 million.

 On November 30, 2010, the Mavericks assigned Jones to the Texas Legends of the NBA D-League, only to be called up early January 2011 after an injury to Caron Butler.
 He scored nine points in his return, in a 104–95 Dallas win over the Cleveland Cavaliers.
 A foot injury sidelined him for much of the season after averaging 2.3 points in 18 games.
 At the end of the season, the Mavericks would win the 2011 NBA Finals.

 On January 15, 2012, Dallas assigned Jones to the D-League again.
 He would be recalled a week later.
 On February 19, 2012, Jones made his first career three-point field goal against the New York Knicks.
 On March 10, 2012, Jones recorded his first career start in an 87–111 loss to the Golden State Warriors.

 In October 2012, the Mavericks opted not to pick up the team option for the next season in Jones's rookie contract.
 Jones was waived on March 9, 2013.
 On March 19, he was acquired by the Springfield Armor of the NBA D-League.

 He joined the Milwaukee Bucks for the 2013 NBA Summer League.
 In September 2013, he joined the Liaoning Flying Leopards of the Chinese Basketball Association for the 2013–14 season.

 On October 11, 2014, he signed with the Jilin Northeast Tigers for the 2014–15 CBA season.
 Following the CBA season, he signed with Atenienses de Manatí on March 18 for the rest of the 2015 BSN season.

 On July 8, 2015, Jones returned to China and signed with Shanxi Zhongyu.
 In December 2015, he parted ways with Shanxi.

 On August 23, 2016, Jones signed with Qingdao DoubleStar for the 2016–17 CBA season.

-On August 11, 2017, Jones signed with Nanjing Monkey King of the Chinese Basketball Association.
-On December 12, 2017, he was waived by the Nanjing Monkey King.
+On August 11, 2017, Jones signed with Nanjing Monkey Kings of the Chinese Basketball Association.
+On December 12, 2017, he was waived by the Nanjing Monkey Kings.

 On January 11, 2018, Jones signed with Petrochimi Bandar Imam of the Iranian Super League.

 On August 7, 2018, Jones signed with the Jilin Northeast Tigers of the Chinese Basketball Association (CBA).
+In the 2022–23 season, Jones led the league in assists and steals and was named the league's International MVP.

+On August 25, 2023, Jones moved to the Xinjiang Flying Tigers.

+On September 25, 2024, Jones signed with the Jilin Northeast Tigers.